 There are, however, more than 50,000 characters in Chinese, and an educated person in China is expected to know around 8,000 of these characters.
-Even in a very intensive training environment, it’s going to take years of daily memorizations before we can memorize these essential 8,000 or so letters.
+Even in a very intensive training environment, it’s going to take years of daily memorization before we can memorize these essential 8,000 or so letters.
 This is arguably the biggest challenge in learning Chinese as a language.

 The Chinese pictogram system, however, does have its advantage: the characters stay the same although people’s pronunciation evolves through time.
-Compare this to how the old English is so different than the spelling of modern English.
+Compare this to how old English is so different than the spelling of modern English.

 Another advantage of the Chinese characters is that the letters stay the same for different dialects.
 Hong Kong, for example, uses Cantonese instead of Mandarin but uses the same Chinese text.

 - You’d need to memorize at least a few thousands of Chinese characters before you can effectively communicate with the language (especially written communication)

 - You’d also need to learn two versions (simplified and traditional) of some characters, increasing the difficulty